iankingori/k8s-e2e-runner/prow/docs/E2ETestRegex.md

 intentionally, as this is the objective of the AKS CI jobs.

-However, the `skip` regular expression is also more restrictive, as we want to skip more tests are not networking-related or are not compatible with Windows.
+However, the `skip` regular expression is also more restrictive, as we want to skip tests that are not networking-related or are not compatible with Windows.

 In addition to the tests run by the CAPZ Flannel CI, the AKS CI also include tests labeled with `[sig-network].Networking.Granular.Checks` or `[sig-network].LoadBalancers`.